 Funding times:

-Loan amounts: Borrowing limits are typically much larger for private student loans, which may cap the amount you can borrow at the cost to attend your school.
+Loan amounts: Borrowing limits are typically much larger for private student loans, which may cap the amount you can borrow at the cost of attending your school.
 Federal student loan limits vary depending on your year in school and the type of loan.

 Loan terms: You could have up to 30 years to repay a student loan, depending on the lender and whether the loan is used to consolidate existing student loan debt.
 Many private student loan lenders offer repayment terms between 5 and 20 years.